gitlabhq/omnibus-gitlab/doc/architecture/README.md

 `**Note:` Patches may be found inside the [config/patches](https://gitlab.com/gitlab-org/omnibus-gitlab/tree/master/config/patches) folder in the repository.

+For more extensive changes it may be more convenient to track the changes required in a branch on the mirror.
+The pattern to follow for this is to create a branch from an upstream tag or sha making reference to that branchpoint in the name of the branch.
+As an example from the omnibus codebase, `gitlab-omnibus-v5.6.10` is based on the `v5.6.10` tag of the upstream project.
+This allows for us to generate a comparison link like https://gitlab.com/gitlab-org/omnibus/compare/v5.6.10...gitlab-omnibus-v5.6.10 to identify what local changes are present.

 ## Global GitLab configuration template

 Omnibus-GitLab ships with it a single configuration file that can be used to configure each and every part of the GitLab instance, which will be installed to the user's machine.
 This configuration file acts as the canonical source of all configuration settings that will be applied to the GitLab instance.
 It lists the general settings for a GitLab instance as well as various options for different components.
 The common structure of this file consist of configurations specified in the format `<component>['<setting>'] = <value>`.
 All the available options are listed in the template, but all except the ones necessary for basic working of GitLab are commented out by default.
 Users may uncomment them and specify corresponding values, if necessary.